tare/Spav/README.md

 ![Arrays view](images/arrays.png)

 ### Expression on array
-This view visualizes expression estimates on the selected array.
+This view visualizes expression estimates on a selected array.
 The user can filter arrays based on the level 1 information (see [Splotch](https://github.com/tare/Splotch)).
 ![Array view](images/array.png)